pboling/gitmoji-regex/README.md

 📗

 appended indicators:
-♻️ - URL needs to be updated from SASS integration.
+♻️ - URL needs to be updated from SAAS integration.
 Find / Replace is insufficient.
 -->

 |     | Project                        | bundle add gitmoji-regex                                                                                                                                                                                                                                                                                                  |